mislav/textmate-bundles/README.markdown

 	git clone git://github.com/textmate/bundles.git
 	cd bundles
-	git submodule init
-	git submodule sync
+	git submodule update --init

-# Getting Bundles Listed
+# Getting Your Bundle Added

 If you have a bundle and think it should be included then fork this project and run:

-	git submodule add «your bundle url» «name».tmbundle git commit
+	git submodule add «public url» «name».tmbundle
+	git commit

-In the commit message make the first line (summary) a short description of the purpose of your bundle.
-In the listing of bundles that line will be shown after your bundle so do not put in e.g. “Bundle for Java” if you add a Java bundle.
+In the commit message make the first line (summary) a short description of your bundle.
+In the list it will be shown after your bundle so make it as descriptive as possible.

-Things worth mentioning in the summary are if the bundle is for a programming language, build system, markup language, framework (javascript), database system, related to web development, etc.
+Things worth mentioning in the summary are if the bundle is for a programming language, build system, markup language, (javascript) framework, database system, related to web development, etc.

 After committing your change you can push to GitHub and send us a pull request.